 Unfortunately, it’s almost impossible to completely avoid stress.
 Instead, you should find strategies to lessen your stress.
 These can include practicing mindfulness, meditation, and other stress-reduction techniques.
 If you suffer from a co-occurring anxiety or depression disorder, speak with a mental health professional about different therapy options, including medication.

-2) Diet and Hydration
+2) Diet and Hydration for Migraines

 Research is beginning to show a relationship between blood sugar levels and the onset of migraines.
 When you get to a point of hunger where you start to feel shaky and even light-headed, a chemical change in the brain can trigger a migraine.
 These types of migraines can be particularly painful because, in addition to the migraine, you must battle the effects of low blood sugar and hunger.
 The same also goes with dehydration.